parse-community/docs/Configuring-File-Adapters.md

 `GridStoreAdapter` is used by default and requires no setup, but if you're interested in using S3 or Google Cloud Storage, additional configuration information is available below.

+When using files on Parse, you will need to use the `publicServerURL` option in your Parse Server config.
+This is the URL that files will be accessed from, so it should be a URL that resolves to your Parse Server.
+Make sure to include your mount point in this URL.

 ## Configuring `S3Adapter`

 If you'd like to use Amazon S3, follow these instructions to configure Parse Server to use `S3Adapter`.